carbon-language/carbon-lang/llvm/lib/Target/X86/README-X86-64.txt

 	cmovb %rcx, %rax
 	ret

-Seems like the jb branch has high likelyhood of being taken.
+Seems like the jb branch has high likelihood of being taken.
 It would have saved a few instructions.

 //===---------------------------------------------------------------------===//